ahirobe/flaming-hotties/Info.md

-# NLP Project Scaffold!
+# Joke Generator Scaffold!
-A scaffold for deploying dockerized flask applications.
+A quick overview of our

 If you have any questions, feel free to open an issue on [Github](https://github.com/organization-x/omni/issues).